chrisminheere/Slot-car-racing-car-counter-with-Arduino/README.md

-this couter uses a LDR sensor to see when a car passes by this get registered by the arduino with sents the info to the schreen.
+this couter uses a LDR sensor to see when a car passes by this get registered by the arduino with sents the info to the LCD.

 # What doe you need